Call for briefing papers | Cybersecurity and Data Protection in Humanitarian Action

 Authors responding to this call for briefing papers are asked to first submit a 300-word abstract proposal to Dr. Cristina Teleki (email@example.com) and the DigitHarium team (firstname.lastname@example.org) by Monday 29 May 2023 (close of business in Geneva) to assess its relevance to the Symposium.
 Authors whose proposals are deemed to be a good thematic fit will be invited to draft and submit a full briefing paper.

 Submission of selected abstracts

-If selected, briefing papers should be between 1,500-3,000 words in length, excluding footnotes and bibliography, by Monday 28 August 2023 (close of business in Geneva) and should be structured as follows:
+If selected, briefing papers should be of a maximum 1,500 words in length, excluding footnotes and bibliography, by Monday 28 August 2023 (close of business in Geneva) and should be structured as follows:

 Submit your paper by email to Dr. Cristina Teleki (email@example.com) and the DigitHarium team (firstname.lastname@example.org) with "2024 Symposium on Cybersecurity and Data Protection in Humanitarian Action briefing paper submission" in the subject line.